surveysolutions/docs/content/headquarters/config/support-tool.md

 These commands and their subcommands and options are described below.

+## Version
 `version` --> Print application version information

+This command doesn't have any subcommands or options.

+## Users

 `users` --> Manage users of Headquarters